 The most important component of a streaming PC is the CPU because it does all work that involves transcoding of the rendered images or video by the graphics card to the video format specified by the game streaming sites.
 The CPU I have chosen here is AMD Ryzen 5 2400G which is a second-generation Ryzen processor built on 14nm manufacturing process using Zen architecture.
 This is technically an APU which means it comes with inbuilt GPU along with the CPU.

 AMD Ryzen 5 2400G is a 4-core / 8 thread processor that has got base clock of 3.6 GHz and boost clock speed of 3.9 GHz.
-It comes with total of 6MB cache and powerful Radeon Vega 11 Graphics.
-Currently this processor has the best integrated graphics which is powerful enough to run even latest games at decent settings.
+It comes with a total of 6MB cache and powerful Radeon Vega 11 Graphics.
+Currently, this processor has the best integrated graphics which is powerful enough to run even the latest games at decent settings.
 This is an unlocked processor and you can overclock it to higher frequencies using better cooling or CPU Cooler.
 It supports DDR4 RAM up to 2933MHz in dual channel mode.

 It is based on AM4 Socket and comes with Wraith Stealth Cooler.
 The power consumption stands at 65W TDP which I think is on the lower side only.
 This quad-core CPU is powerful enough to stream videos at 1080p resolution and is also great for building a powerful HTPC.
-Also, we don’t need a discrete graphics card with this processor and it will save us a quite a bit of money too.
+Also, we don’t need a discrete graphics card with this processor and it will save us quite a bit of money too.

 |AMD Ryzen 5 2400G Processor Specifications|

 |No. of Cores||4 Cores / 8 Threads|